is it safe to travel to Iran (2021)?

 Public beliefs in Iran

 In Iranian culture, mosques, shrines, and shrines are respected, and visiting them, like all other religious sites around the world, requires respect and humility.
-At noon and after full sunset, due to congregational prayers, tourists can't visit some large mosques.
+At noon and after full buyers, tourists can't visit some large mos due to congregational prayers squares.
 After the congregational prayer, which does not last more than a few minutes, there is no obstacle to visiting.

 Under Iranian law, women wear the hijab.
 However, the Iranian hijab is significantly different from what is used in some countries and is diverse and colorful.
 Any type of clothing that is not too thin and covers the arms, legs, and hair is considered an example of the Iranian hijab and there are no restrictions in terms of choosing the color and design of clothing.
 This level of hijab is enough for tourism in Iran.
 In other words, the hijab is not dealt with extremely in Iran, and you will find out by looking at the clothing of Iranian citizens.